1 Introducing Zig

 1.9 Safety in Zig

-This is probably the main reason why modern low-level programming languages have been giving great attention to safety, specially memory safety, because memory corruption is still the main target for hackers to exploit.
+This is probably the main reason why modern low-level programming languages have been giving great attention to safety, especially memory safety, because memory corruption is still the main target for hackers to exploit.
 The reality is that we don’t have an easy solution for this problem.
 For now, we only have techniques and strategies that mitigates these problems.

 As Richard Feldman explains on his most recent GOTO conference talk18 , we haven’t figured it out yet a way to achieve true safety in technology.
 In other words, we haven’t found a way to build software that won’t be exploited with 100% certainty.
 We can greatly reduce the risks of our software being exploited, by ensuring memory safety for example.
 But this is not enough to achieve “true safety” territory.

-Because even if you write your program in a “safe language”, hackers can still exploit failures in the operational system where your program is running (e.g. maybe the system where your code is running have a “backdoor exploit” that can still affect your code in unexpected ways), or also, they can exploit the features from the architecture of your computer.
+Because even if you write your program in a “safe language”, hackers can still exploit failures in the operational system where your program is running (e.g. maybe the system where your code is running has a “backdoor exploit” that can still affect your code in unexpected ways), or also, they can exploit the features from the architecture of your computer.
 A recently found exploit that involves memory invalidation through a feature of “memory tags” present in ARM chips is an example of that (Kim et al. 2024).

-The question is: what Zig and other languages have been doing to mitigate this problem?
+The question is: what have Zig and other languages been doing to mitigate this problem?
 If we take Rust as an example, Rust is, for the most part19, a memory safe language by enforcing specific rules to the developer.
 In other words, the key feature of Rust, the borrow checker, forces you to follow a specific logic when you are writing your Rust code, and the Rust compiler will always complain everytime you try to go out of this pattern.

-• defer allows you to keep free operations phisically close to allocations.
+• defer allows you to keep free operations physically close to allocations.
 This helps you to avoid memory leaks, “use after free”, and also “double-free” problems.
 Furthermore, it also keeps free operations logically tied to the end of the current scope, which greatly reduces the mental overhead about object lifetime.

 • arrays and slices in Zig have their lengths embedded in the object itself, which makes the zig compiler very effective on detecting “index out-of-range” type of errors, and avoiding buffer overflows.

-Despite these features that Zig offers that are related to memory safety issues, the language also have some rules that help you to achieve another type of safety, which is more related to program logic safety.
+Despite these features that Zig offers that are related to memory safety issues, the language also has some rules that help you to achieve another type of safety, which is more related to program logic safety.
 These rules are:

 • pointers and objects are non-nullable by default.
 Which eliminates an edge case that might break the logic of your program.